alxmrs/website/src/cv.md

 </cv-section>

-_Arcs is an experiment attempting to create a new programming model for privacy-preserving computation and AI.
+_Arcs is an experimental new programming model for privacy-preserving computation and AI.
 It enables rapid compositional development and probable privacy via data flow analysis.
 Before the 2023 layoffs, the project internally debuted as a core AI-safety system for ambient computing._

-- Extended Arcs data flow analysis system to verify MediaPipe graphs.
+- Extended Arcs data flow analysis system to verify [MediaPipe](https://github.com/google-ai-edge/mediapipe) graphs.
 This was an important step towards provably private machine learning applications.
 - Created a system for automatic claim deduction in a SQL-like subset of the Arcs language.
 Claim deduction is a core routine to prove that a program adheres to a privacy policy _(Kotlin, Visitor Pattern)_.
 - Added features to the project’s domain-specific language; specifically, type variables, maximum-valued types, and reflection.
 Together, this helped ship a compile-time privacy checking system into production on Android _(Typescript, Kotlin, Data Flow Analysis)_.
 - Created a key compiler component to facilitate allocation of modular programs across distributed computing environments, bridging our web technology codebase to Android. _(Typescript, Bazel, Kotlin)_.